fineoio/fineo-client/docs/write.md

  }
 ```

-Would be all that is needed to make a valid event.
+Where the `type` field serves the same purpose as the `metrictype` key, but is perhaps a bit more friendly.

-Similarly, timestamp aliases can be defingted for each metric (or globally).
-So you can define a timestamp alias of 'ts' and, continuing the above example, send a valid event:
+Similarly, timestamp aliases can be defined for each metric (or globally for all metrics).
+Continuing the example above, uppose we define a timestamp alias of 'ts'.
+We can then send the following event:

 ```
  {
    "type" : "hounds"
    "ts" : 1490638685520
  }
 ```

+Which logically exactly the same, but far more friendly to use.
+You can use metric type type keys and field aliases to fully customize your stream events to any existing data format.

 [Read more about schema management and aliases](/schema)